Nausea-Friendly Meals for Ozempic | Gentle Foods That Actually Stay Down

 5. Overnight Oats with Protein

 Made the night before, eaten cold from the fridge.
 The oats absorb liquid overnight, which makes them much softer and easier to digest than cooked oatmeal.
-Adding protein powder turns this from a carb-heavy breakfast into a balanced meal.
-The texture is smooth enough that it rarely triggers nausea if you eat slowly.
+Adding protein powder turns this from a carb-heavy breakfast into a balanced meal that supports your weight loss goals.
+The texture is smooth enough that it rarely triggers stomach issues if you eat slowly.

 - 1/2 cup rolled oats